Theme Scientist is an A/B testing app for Shopify.

 - Check back in a few days and analyze your stats

-The app automatically rotates the 2 themes every day at 12:01am and logs the stats.
+The app automatically rotates the 2 themes every day within a few minutes after midnight and logs the stats.

 Product A/B testing